truelockmc/Screentime/README.md

 ## Testing
 This Program has been tested to work best on Linux with GNOME as this is the System i am using.
 It has also been tested to work on XFCE and Windows, but the App Names are not recognized as good sometimes.
+### It does only work on x11 right now, Wayland support is on the Way

 ## 📝 License